open-osp/open-osp/README.md

 If you want a custom Oscar WAR file, you can put it in yout open-osp directory and save it as `oscar.war` and `drugref2.war` for Drugref

 This should:
+1. Copy all the properties files and docker development yml file.
 1. Generate a new local.env file, with unique password for Oscar db, if not already done. (notify user of action taken)
 1. Copy all locally editable configs to the volumes/ folder (gitignored), if they dont exist already.
 Nothing should ever be mounted in a container except from inside this folder and those files are always gitignored copies from a templates/ folder. (notify user)
 1. Bootstrap the database if it's missing. (notify user)